 In-Depth: Cognitive Behavioral Therapy

 Cognitive behavioral therapy can be thought of as a combination of psychotherapy and behavioral therapy.
 Psychotherapy emphasizes the importance of the personal meaning we place on things and how thinking patterns begin in childhood.
 Behavioral therapy pays close attention to the relationship between our problems, our behavior and our thoughts.
+Most psychotherapists who practice CBT personalize and customize the therapy to the specific needs and personality of each patient.

 The History of Cognitive Behavioral Therapy

-For example, in a therapy session the client might be thinking to him- or herself: “He (the therapist) hasn’t said much today.
+For example, in a therapy session the client might be thinking to herself: “He (the therapist) hasn’t said much today.
 I wonder if he’s annoyed with me?”
 These thoughts might make the client feel slightly anxious or perhaps annoyed.
 He or she could then respond to this thought with a further thought: “He’s probably tired, or perhaps I haven’t been talking about the most important things.”
 The second thought might change how the client was feeling.

 Beck realized that the link between thoughts and feelings was very important.
 He invented the term automatic thoughts to describe emotion-filled thoughts that might pop up in the mind.
 Beck found that people weren’t always fully aware of such thoughts, but could learn to identify and report them.
 If a person was feeling upset in some way, the thoughts were usually negative and neither realistic nor helpful.
 Beck found that identifying these thoughts was the key to the client understanding and overcoming his or her difficulties.